core-wg/oscore/draft-ietf-core-object-security.md

 The Block options (Block1, Block2, Size1 and Size2) MAY be either only inner options, only outer options or both inner and outer options.
 The inner and outer options are processed independently.

 The inner block options are used for endpoint-to-endpoint secure fragmentation of payload into blocks and protection of information about the fragmentation (block number, block size, last block).
-In this case, the CoAP message is fragmented by the CoAP client as defined in {{RFC7959}} before the message is processed by OSCOAP, and processed by OSCOAP by the CoAP server, before segmented as defined in {{RFC7959}}.
+In this case, the CoAP client fragments the CoAP message as defined in {{RFC7959}} before the message is processed by OSCOAP.
+The CoAP server first processes the OSCOAP message before processing blockwise as defined in {{RFC7959}}.

 There SHALL be a security policy defining a maximum unfragmented message size for inner Block options such that messages exceeding this size SHALL be fragmented by the sending endpoint.